College Policies and Notices

 (BP 5500) Adopted 6/23/04

-Copies of the Standard of Conduct Policy can be obtained in Building 9C.
+Copies of the Standard of Conduct Policy can be obtained at Board Policies & Administrative Procedures or in Building 9C.

 The College President/CEO shall establish procedures for the imposition of discipline on students in accordance with the requirements for due process of the federal and State law and regulations.